Ivan Zorin

 Hello, friend.
 I’m just a regular average techie, but very curious one and this is my resume, community edition:

-• operating systems: experience of tampering with Windows, MacOS, FreeBSD, ThreadX, QNX, Android, GNU/Linux;
+• operating systems: experience of tampering with GNU/Linux, Android, Windows, MacOS, FreeBSD, QNX, ThreadX, ESXi;

-• server management: basic knowledge of how to deploy, configure & maintain Nginx, Samba, OpenVPN, OpenSSH, TFTP;
+• server management: basic knowledge of how to deploy, configure & maintain OpenSSH, OpenVPN, Nginx, Samba, TFTP;

-• hardware skills: tearing down embedded devices, id’ying components, reading schematics & datasheets, dumping & analyzing firmware;
+• hardware skills: tearing down embedded devices, id’ing components, reading schematics & datasheets, extracting & analyzing firmware;

-• other related interests: soldering, network protocols, cryptography, security, DFIR, CI/CD, UX, scrum, agile.
+• other related interests: soldering, radio, network protocols, cryptography, security, DFIR, CI/CD/SSDLC, UX/design, scrum/kanban/agile.

 DISCLAIMER: I am not affiliated in any way with GNU/Linux‘based ZorinOS distro.